 This implementation was a success, and users were receiving notifications, but it was apparent that it wasn’t going to be the right solution for the long term.
 There were severe limitations to what we could do with Incoming Webhooks.
 While it could bring in notifications from Salesforce, it wasn’t able to limit those notifications to those directly involved with the task and instead sent them indiscriminately to the entire team.
 Additionally, there was no way to talk back to Salesforce after you received a notification in Slack, Incoming Webhooks is a one-way street.
 As such, we decided that we would need to take a different approach to solve this problem.

-Thankfully, our partners at the firm were receptive to these concerns and were open to our recommendation for another option that might better suit their long term needs.
+Thankfully, our partners at the firm were receptive to these concerns and were open to our recommendation for another option that might better suit their long-term needs.
 Since Incoming Webhooks did not fit our needs, there was only one course of action to take at this point.
-We needed to build our a bespoke app to do the job.
+We needed to build a bespoke app to do the job.
 We created a small application in Node.js hosted on Heroku that would handle everything the investment firm required and more.

 First, the app would replicate the functionality of the old implementation and take any task notifications from Salesforce and send them to Slack.
 Next, the app acts as a chatbot on Slack that can receive messages from Slack and send them back to Salesforce to update and create new tasks.
 Additionally, we built this app to be as lightweight and efficient as possible.
-At its core, the app is always listening to both sides, and when it detects something relevant, it translates the message and sends from one application to the other.
-Oktana’s development process is about creating the most value as possible for our clients.
+At its core, the app is always listening to both sides, and when it detects something relevant, it translates the message and sends it from one application to the other.
+Oktana development process is about creating the most value possible for our clients.
 The lightweight nature of the app means it has space to grow and take on other functions so that the link between Salesforce and Slack can be expanded later on if needed.
 The app also can interface with applications beyond Salesforce if the need were ever to present itself.

 The Critical technologies from this project: